everledger/fabkit/README.md

 #### Prerequisites

-- Fullfilled all the base prerequisites
+- Fulfilled all the base prerequisites

 - Username and password of the user whom we want to revoke the certificate